Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 8. Amazon EC2 instances are conceptually very similar to traditional servers.
 However, using Amazon EC2 server instances in the same manner as traditional hardware server instances is only a starting point.
 What are the main benefits of using the AWS EC2 instances instead of traditional servers?
 (Choose TWO)
     - A. Improves Fault-Tolerance.
     - B. Provides your business with a seamless remote accessibility.
+      [Remote access is possible, but it’s not unique to EC2; traditional servers can also be accessed remotely]
     - C. Prevents unauthorized users from getting into your network.
     - D. Provides automatic data backups.
     - E. Can be scaled manually in a shorter period of time.